 You've had the thought.
 You know — the one that kicks in on your way to the store, during the daily traffic jam, or underneath your subconscious before you fall asleep each night: I should make a podcast.

 One of podcasting's most endearing qualities is its accessibility.
 Not only can anyone make a podcast, but everyone should make a podcast.
 Yeah, I said it.
 Hot take around some circles.

 Hitting the record button and talking into a microphone isn't exactly going to land you on NPR.
 Your supportive aunt Janet might throw you a listen, but most audiences today expect a higher level of quality than an unedited, forty-five minute piece of audio.
 Even Janet deserves it.
 She's such a loyal listener.

 Editing a podcast means everything from cutting tape, to mixing tracks, to compressing audio.
 And the software you'll do it all inside is a digital audio workstation (DAW).

 Your choice in editing software should first take a close look at your budget and goals — not your dreams of becoming the next Ira Glass.

-Every DAW is different, and the purpose each one serves varies, sometimes wildly.
+AW is different, and the purpose each one serves varies, sometimes wildly.
 But there's a right DAW out there for everyone.
 So let's get you that meet-cute moment and take a look at the top podcast editing software.